3amry/web-scraper-demo/README.md

-# Python Web Scraper — Portfolio Demo
+# Python Web Scraper — Demo

 A clean, reusable web scraper that extracts data from public websites and outputs it as CSV.